bangbangcon/bangbangcon.github.io/speakers.md

 Let's talk about mathsteps, an open-source library that solves basic algebra problems and not only provides the answer, but shows you the steps that get you there.
 Some algorithms are designed to optimize for space or speed, but I'll talk about how we design algorithms to optimize for teaching -- algorithms that explain to you what you're doing and why.

-We'll walk through the process of how both a human brain and an algorithm solve algebra problems -- from parsing math input, to using data structures that make teaching easier, to deciding which solving steps are most intuitive to apply first and how to group them together.
+We'll walk through the process of how a human might solve algebra problems and how that can be translated into an algorithm -- from parsing math input, to using data structures that make teaching easier, to deciding which solving steps are most intuitive to apply first and how to group them together.
 Finally, we'll talk about the future of tools like mathsteps -- possibilities as well as limitations.

 **Evy** loves to sing (especially in choirs) and code (especially for social good).
 She loves her communities.